ethmacc/CASA0022_TerRanger/README.md

 *Screens from the finished Flutter build*

 To download the latest version of the application, navigate to the Releases tab (https://github.com/ethmacc/CASA0022_TerRanger/releases) and download the latest release.

+### Device Operation
+Once the device has been assembled and the mobile application installed on your Android smartphone, follow these steps to prepare the device for use:
+1. Thread the velcro strap through the slots in the bracket at the back of the enclosure.
+Use these to securely attach the TerRanger device to your hiking stick
+2. Switch on TerRanger by flipping the toggle switch at the top of the enclosure and wait for a few seconds for the startup routine to complete
+3. Pair the device by navigating to the ```Devices``` screen in the mobile application and pressing the ```Connect to device``` button.
+4. Once done, use the red-orange centre button in the middle of the bottom app bar to create a new hike and start collecting data

 ## Advanced Setup